nebhead/PiTender/README.md

 + Set timezone
 + Replace Hostname with a unique hostname ('i.e. pitender')

-### Automatic Software Installation (ALPHA)
+### Automatic Software Installation (Recommended)

-I've created a script to install this automatically, but it is in ALPHA testing.
-Your mileage may vary, and it's still recommended to try the below Manual Install.
+I've created a script to install PiTender automatically.
+If you run into any issues, you can simply retry in the installation or try the manual steps below.

 After you've done the above steps to configure your raspberry pi, at the command line type the following: